Thinning hair – its causes and treatments

 - Hormonal imbalances

-One of the major contributors to hair thinning/loss can be as simple as genetics.
+One of the major contributors to hair thinning and loss can be as simple as genetics.
 The most common genetic condition is known as female-pattern hair loss, or androgenic alopecia.
 Women with this condition might notice a widening of the part at the top of the head, often beginning when a woman is in her 40s or 50s.
 You might experience this if you inherit certain genes from one or both parents.
 The reducing estrogen levels that occur during menopause may also spur it as estrogen lengthens the anagen, or growth stage, of the hair’s life cycle.

-Another trigger for hair loss in women is an inflammatory condition affecting the scalp.
+Another trigger for hair thinning and loss in women is an inflammatory condition affecting the scalp.
 That might be eczema, psoriasis, or a condition called frontal fibrosing alopecia, which typically causes scarring and hair loss, sometimes permanent, at the front of the scalp above the forehead.

-Other common causes of hair loss include overuse of damaging hair products, or tools such as dryers and other devices that heat the hair.
+Other common causes of hair thinning and loss include overuse of damaging hair products, or tools such as dryers and other devices that heat the hair.
 Underlying illness, autoimmune conditions such as lupus, nutritional deficiencies, or hormonal imbalances may also cause hair to shed.

 The good news!

-Cosmetic options for hair loss
+Cosmetic options for hair thinning or loss

 When medical treatments fall short, women can also consider cosmetic options to make up for lost hair, such as wearing a wig.
 At the other end of the spectrum is hair transplantation, a surgical procedure that moves active follicles from the back of the scalp to areas where the hair is thinning.
 Once transplanted, the hair grows normally.